Redback-Operations/redback-orion/greyhound_tracking/README.md

 4. **Speed Estimation**: Speed is calculated by measuring the Euclidean distance between positions in consecutive frames and multiplying by the frame rate (FPS).

 **Get Speed Estimates:**
 - The speed calculation is done using the distance between bounding boxes across frames and converting it to km/h.
-You can view the implementation in the [speed_test.ipynb](speed_test.ipynb)
+You can view the implementation in the [feature_pixel_per_second.ipynb](feature_pixel_per_second.ipynb)

 ## Challenges and Solutions
 - **Close Proximity Detection:** Initial challenges included difficulties in detecting greyhounds when they were close together.
 This was mitigated by expanding the dataset and refining the model.